 Washingtonville is a tiny borough located in the state of Pennsylvania.
 With a population of 202 people and just one neighborhood, Washingtonville is the 1089th largest community in Pennsylvania.
-Washingtonville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Washingtonville was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Washingtonville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Washingtonville are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Washingtonville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Washingtonville is a borough of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Washingtonville who work in food service (15.09%), management occupations (13.21%), and sales jobs (12.26%).

 Also of interest is that Washingtonville has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small borough, Washingtonville doesn't have a public transportation system that people use for their commute.
+Washingtonville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Washingtonville with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.49% of adults in Washingtonville have a bachelor's degree or advanced degree.
+The citizens of Washingtonville are slightly less educated than the national average of 21.84% for the average city or town: 14.49% of adults in Washingtonville have a bachelor's degree or advanced degree

 The per capita income in Washingtonville in 2022 was $23,940, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $95,760 for a family of four.
 However, Washingtonville contains both very wealthy and poor people as well.
 Washingtonville also has one of the higher rates of people living in poverty in the nation, with 47.03% of its population below the federal poverty line.